F-Stack/f-stack/dpdk/doc/guides/prog_guide/qos_framework.rst

 The congestion management scheme implemented by the enqueue pipeline described above is very basic: packets are enqueued until a specific queue becomes full, then all the packets destined to the same queue are dropped until packets are consumed (by the dequeue operation).
-This can be improved by enabling RED/WRED as part of the enqueue pipeline which looks at the queue occupancy and packet priority in order to yield the enqueue/drop decision for a specific packet (as opposed to enqueuing all packets / dropping all packets indiscriminately).
+This can be improved by enabling RED/WRED or PIE as part of the enqueue pipeline which looks at the queue occupancy and packet priority in order to yield the enqueue/drop decision for a specific packet (as opposed to enqueuing all packets / dropping all packets indiscriminately).